Health Tips on Instagram From “Experts” – Be careful, friends.

 Research, research, research.

 If one of your fave Instagrammers is promoting a product, the company that makes it is probably tagged in the photo.
 Go check out their profile!

 Once you’re there, ask yourself a few questions: Does the feed look legit?
-Are there a lot of followers?
+What is the follower count?
 Are a lot of those followers engaging with the content by liking and commenting?
-Are new pics coming to the feed on a regular basis?
+Can you see new pics coming to the feed on a regular basis?